Doctor Nemesis: Michael Stockton

 Michael Stockton was a scientist who was inventing a way to look into and study the subatomic worlds.
-He succeeded and stumbled onto one ruled by the monstrous tyrant Tim Boo Ba.
+He succeeded and stumbled onto one that was ruled by the monstrous tyrant Tim Boo Ba.

-At some point, Stockton becomes associated with A.I.M and stations in a laboratory near Hank Pym's home.
-He plots to steal Pym's technology and allies with criminal M'Sieu Tete.
-Tete infects Pym with a virus that leaves him trapped at a small size, enabling Stockton to steal his size-changing technology and become Doctor Nemesis.
+Stockton becomes associated with A.I.M and stationed in a laboratory near Hank Pym's home.
+He plots to steal Pym's technology and involves himself in the plot of criminal M'Sieu Tete.
+Ant-Man and Spider-Man battle Tete's gang until Tete injects the two with a virus to gain their cooperation.
+Ant-Man and Spider-Man retrieve an antidote for the virus, but Ant-Man is left in a shrunken state.
+Meanwhile, Stockton invades Hank Pym's lab and steals his technology.